warolv/igorzhivilo.com/_posts/2021-06-25-cka-series-network-policy.markdown

     port: 53
 ```

-4. **web pod**: enable ingress for everyone and egress to api pod only
+### web pod: enable ingress for everyone and egress to api pod only

 ``` yaml
 apiVersion: networking.k8s.io/v1